-The work carried out by the food team was significantly impacted throughout the 2021/2022 year by a number of factors, most notably the COVID-19 pandemic, re-allocation of officers from the food team to other core functions, vacancies unfilled (e.g.) no backfill for a seconded post and a maternity cover.
+The work carried out by the food team continued to be impacted throughout the 2022/2023 year by a number of factors, most notably the COVID-19 pandemic and the FSA Recovery Plan for Local Authorities, re-allocation of officers from the food team to other core functions, vacancies unfilled (e.g.) no backfill for a seconded post and maternity covers, and unexpected absences due to illness.

 Any suggested areas for improvements are raised and discussed at quarterly food team meetings.
-The improvements may at the suggestion of district officers undertaking food duties or at the suggestion of the PEHO/SEHOs.
-Areas of improvement the food section are currently working on include streamlining procedures to improve efficiencies (e.g.) trialling a new approach to undertaken infectious disease notifications from the Public Health Agency to ensure the target for the return of the forms to PHA is achieved and also allowing officers to continue with planned work without notifications coming to them as frequently.
-Improvements were suggested in relation to allocation of workloads per ward, in relation to sampling rotas and in relation to improvements to business support procedures.
+The improvements may be at the suggestion of district officers undertaking food duties or at the suggestion of the PEHO/SEHOs.
+An area of improvement that was suggested and implemented last year, which aimed to streamline procedures to improve efficiencies, was the trialling of a new approach to undertaken infectious disease notifications from the Public Health Agency.
+The new approach ensured the target for the return of the forms to PHA was achieved whilst also allowed officers to continue with planned work without reactive notifications coming to them for action as frequently.
+The food service has reverted to the original system due to staff resourcing, however, it is hoped this is a practice that can be reinstated when staff resource levels improve.
+Other improvements suggested in relation to allocation of workloads per ward, in relation to sampling rotas and in relation to improvements to business support procedures were considered.
 Action was taken in relation to all suggestions in an attempt to improve the service delivery.